BroadbandForum/usp/specification/mtp/stomp/index.md

 ## MTP Message Encryption

-STOMP MTP message encryption is provided using certificates in TLS as described in section 10.5 and section 10.6 of [RFC 6455][20].
+STOMP MTP message encryption is provided using certificates in TLS as described in [RFC 5246][22].

 **R-STOMP.36** - USP Endpoints utilizing STOMP clients for message transport MUST implement TLS 1.2 [RFC 5246][22].